AtmaMani/github-project-management/README.md

 This repo is a set of Python script tools to manage your GitHub repositories and projects.
 Here you will find tools such as one to get the list of all issues closed, generate a table and export that into a csv.
-You can later use this to build your 'issues addressed' list to with your projects.
+You can later use this to build your 'issues addressed' list to go with your projects releases.

+I will add more scripts over time as the need arises.

 ## Dependencies
   - Python 3x